 Todd was a guest at Madeleine's party and brought his two small children.
 The children asked Madeleine if they could swim in the pool and Madeleine said they could.
 A few minutes later, the children came into the house covered in burns.
 They had taken the cover off the hot tub and jumped in to warm up after swimming.

 Todd may have a premises liability claim against Madeleine.
 Madeleine's scalding hot tub may have been considered a hazard to small children who were visiting her house.
 Madeleine covered the hot tub but did not warn Todd about the hazard and did not secure the cover to prevent the children from accessing the hot water.
 Madeleine may be liable for damages.

 In a personal injury lawsuit, the injury victim is looking for money to pay for their damages caused by the accident.
 These are known as “compensatory damages.”
 Compensatory damages are supposed to compensate the plaintiff for economic and non-economic damages.

 In some cases, a plaintiff can also sue for punitive damages.
-Under California law, punitive damages, or “exemplary damages,” are intended to punish the wrongdoer.
+Punitive damages, or “exemplary damages,” are intended to punish the wrongdoer.
 However, punitive damages are generally limited to cases where the defendant's actions were: